bshaw89/quiet-realm/A Ruleset for Building Musical Worlds.md

 A traveler takes a different path through the world each visit, encountering different characters and events.

 ## Direction of Travel
-By default, a sound world is explored by the traveler in a linear direction, entering the sound world each visit from the same point and leaving through the same exit, passing by all the areas of the world in an order that never changes.
+By default, an s-world is explored by the traveler in a linear direction, entering the world each visit from the same point and leaving through the same exit, passing by all the areas of the world in an order that never changes.

 # Characters
 Characters (sounds or instruments) will be described with analogue synthesis.